-(2) A grower or person having the management or control of lands or premises used for or in connection with the growing of broiler chickens shall at the request of the secretary complete and furnish to the Committee a return in a form approved by the Committee containing information required by the Committee for the purposes of section 15(d) of the Act.
+(2) A grower or person having the management or control of lands or premises used for or in connection with the growing of broiler chickens shall at the request of the secretary complete and furnish to the Committee a return in a form approved by the Committee containing information required by the Committee for the purposes of section 15(1)(d) of the Act.

-(3) A person shall be deemed to comply with subregulation (2) if he counter-signs a return containing the required information prepared and signed by an inspector.
+(3) A person shall be deemed to comply with subregulation (2) if he or she counter-signs a return containing the required information prepared and signed by an inspector.

+[Regulation 7 amended in Gazette 2 Mar 2010 p.
+830.]

 8. Processor to furnish information as to payments

 A processor shall at the request in writing of the secretary furnish to the Committee an audited statement or statutory declaration showing the amounts paid to growers in respect of broiler chickens during such period as is specified by the secretary.